gaycoderprincess/FlatOutW32BGMTool/README.md

 # FlatOut W32 Tool

-A tool to handle .w32 files in FlatOut games, WIP
+A tool to handle .w32 and .bgm files in FlatOut games, WIP

 This tool is currently capable of:
-- Parsing and recreating the format from memory
+- Parsing and recreating the formats from memory
+- Importing vehicle models into FlatOut 1, 2 and Ultimate Carnage
 - Converting FlatOut 2 tracks to FlatOut 1
+- Converting FlatOut: Ultimate Carnage cars to FlatOut 1 and 2
-- Exporting tracks to .fbx
+- Exporting cars and tracks to .fbx
 - Editing track meshes (FlatOut 1 and 2 only)
 - Deleting track meshes
 - Moving track props